«EVERYTHING IS LOCAL, GLOBAL DOES NOT EXIST. I HAVE THREE PASSPORTS, BUT I CAN’T GET A GLOBAL PASSPORT.» Sergio Lopez

 Let’s say that you produce a campaign for one market, are you going to adapt locally to another market?

 It depends.
-There are things that you can use or cannot use in these markets to tell the same story, to connect the same way.
+There are things that you can use or cannot use in these markets to tell the same story, to connect in the same way.
 It’s more about how you are going to tell a story in different cultures.
 Could you tell the same story in the same way?
 We have a team that is specialized in that.
 Every time we have an idea they work on that.
-We call it culture vetting, they will tell you, for example, in things like in Saudi Arabia you cannot do typography of somebody’s face or crop their head.
+We call it culture vetting.
+They will tell you, for example, in Saudi Arabia you cannot do typography of somebody’s face or crop their head.
 It’s offensive.

-Beyond that we have to able to identify what is so relevant to that culture without offending.
+Beyond that we have to able to identify what is so relevant to that culture without causing offense.
 Most of the successful campaigns are those that resonate with the local market.

 What are the major challenges you are facing in the next few years to come?

-The lack of model, the lack of channels where I can tell stories.
+The lack of a model and the lack of channels where I can tell stories.
 Even those channels keep constantly changing.
 Just look at how different Facebook is now from three years ago.
-How is the augmented reality or virtual reality being used.
-And how do you produce beautiful content for that.
+How is augmented reality or virtual reality being used?
+And how do you produce beautiful content for that?
 I haven’t seen a lot of good storytelling in virtual reality.
 I haven’t seen anything that made me feel like I would like to own a pair of glasses at home.
 So, that’s the challenge, how to tell a beautiful story that’s creative and relevant.

 That takes us to the last question, what’s the last thing you do before going to sleep?